samiraborghei/E-commerce-Back-End/README.md

 <a name="usage"></a>
 ## 3. Usage Tips

-To run the application locally, follow the steps below:

-1. Make sure you have MySQL installed on your local machine, as this application relies on it as a database server.
-2. Modify the ".env" file located in the application's directory.
-Replace the default "user" and "password" values with your own MySQL credentials.
-3. Once the modifications are made, start the application by executing the appropriate command.

-If you are still interested in running the application, please proceed with the following steps.
+For running the application, please proceed with the following steps.
 * run mysql terminal at project source location source db/schema.sql
 * npm i